Hollywood Spectra

 Melasma is not just a dark spot problem.
 It is chronic, reactive, and easy to worsen with the wrong intensity.
 This page is built around realistic planning, not overpromising instant clearing.

-Specialist-led melasma treatment in Korea for patients comparing pigmentation therapy, laser options, and recurrence management.
+Specialist-led melasma treatment in Korea for chronic pigmentation therapy, laser options, and recurrence management by a board-certified dermatologist.

 Pigmentation pattern and triggers are reviewed first.